pm-commits/namaste-react/README.md

 # React Components
-Class Based Components(Old way, JS classes), Functional Components(JS functions)
+Class Based Components(Old way, JS classes), Functional Components(JS functions) Components should have unique keys(ids): React renders based on keys and rendering becomes optimised Do not use indexes as keys

 # React Functional Component
 It is a normal JS function which returns some JSX.
 Use first letter in capital for name.

+# Config driven UI: Swiggy
+It shows different data according to cities

+Optional chaining: (data?.name)